Essential x-invoice errors guide for Finance & IT

 From experience with German finance teams, invoices often look correct on-screen but fail in XML because the ERP export doesn't meet the strict XRechnung schema.
 Errors commonly appear at three stages: generation, transmission (PEPPOL or national portals like ZRE), and recipient-side validation.
 Each stage adds its own rules, so passing one check doesn't guarantee acceptance later.

 Rejected invoices delay payment and can damage relationships—I've seen thousands of euros held up because an ERP exported a non-standard unit code.
+If the source was a PDF conversion, see our X-Invoice from PDF troubleshooting guide.

 The Seven Categories of Common X-Invoice Validation Errors